2023 Pylos migrant boat disaster: Capsizing

 At around 1:40 a.m.
-(EEST) on 14 June, the HCG learned that the Adrianas engine had broken down.
+(EEST) on 14 June, the HCG learned that Adrianas engine had broken down.
 After receiving a plea for aid, HCG officers then approached the ship.
 They stated that they then "saw the boat take a right turn, then a sharp left, and then another right so big that it caused the vessel to capsize."
 (Later the HCG said that they had used one rope during their assessment of the situation, some two hours before the ship capsized.)
-Around 10 to 15 minutes later, the Adriana sank, sending its passengers into the waves of the Ionian Sea.
+Around 10 to 15 minutes later, Adriana sank, sending its passengers into the waves of the Ionian Sea.
 Survivors of the shipwreck have stated that a HCG vessel caused the fishing boat to capsize by attempting to tow it at dangerously high speeds, despite passengers' cries of distress to stop.
 Survivors have also stated that during their ensuing interrogations they were advised by interrogators not to discuss the boat having been towed, and that reports from individual interrogations reading word-for-word identically would suggest that their testimonies were altered.
 The ship sank around 50 mi off the coast of Pylos, Messenia, in the Peloponnese, in an area around 13,000 to 17,000 ft deep, which has been described as being near the "deepest part of the Mediterranean Sea".